velichkj/poisson_gals/README.md

 Jonathan mentioned using principal component analysis for looking at the different parameters correlated with mercury.
 We will look into what a PCA is.

 Also, we are planning on adding another hypothesis regarding the effect of mercury on fish health.
 We are going to use the fish condition index, which is a ratio of the length to weight, and see whether it decreases with increasing mercury concentration.

+**BMB**: in addition to Holmes and Huber's book (*Modern Statistics for Modern Biology*), [this](https://wilkelab.org/SDS375/slides/dimension-reduction-1.html#1) came up in my twitter feed today ... not actually very much extra, but maybe useful